-Indicator Population (Students in the Denominator) Benchmark Percent Meeting Benchmark (2015-16) Biology End-of-Course Test All students in membership in current year (all students must have taken assessment Grade Level Proficiency (Level 3 and above) 55.5 ACT/ACT WorkKeys All students in membership in grade 12 ACT: UNC System Minimum Admission Requirement of a Composite Score of 17 or ACT WorkKeys: Silver Certificate Level or Higher 69.9 Math Course Rigor All students in membership in grade 12 Passing NC Math 3 Course State Board of Education (SBE) policy requires all students' final grades in NC Math 3 to include, as at least 20 percent, the students' performance on the NC Final Exam, a standardized assessment aligned to the SBE adopted content standards and developed by the NCDPI.
+Indicator Population (Students in the Denominator) Benchmark Percent Meeting Benchmark (2015-16) Biology End-of-Course Test All students in membership in current year (all students must have taken assessment Grade Level Proficiency (Level 3 and above) 55.5 ACT/ACT WorkKeys All students in membership in grade 12 ACT: Achieve the minimum score required for admission into a constituent institution of The University of North Carolina (UNC) on a nationally normed test of college readiness as set by the UNC Board of Governors. or ACT WorkKeys: Silver Certificate Level or Higher 69.9 Math Course Rigor All students in membership in grade 12 Passing NC Math 3 Course State Board of Education (SBE) policy requires all students' final grades in NC Math 3 to include, as at least 20 percent, the students' performance on the NC Final Exam, a standardized assessment aligned to the SBE adopted content standards and developed by the NCDPI.
 Beginning in 2018-19, this assessment will be an End of Course assessment and will be used for some students as the higher-level academic achievement measure for federal accountability (students who take NC Math 1 EOC in grade 8).
 93.1 v.
 Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C))

 a.
-Describe the State's system of annual meaningful differentiation of all public schools in the State, consistent with the requirements of section

-1111(c)(4)(C) of the ESEA, including a description of (i) how the system is based on all indicators in the State's accountability system, (ii) for all students and for each subgroup of students.
+Describe the State's system of annual meaningful differentiation of all public schools in the State, consistent with the requirements of section 1111(c)(4)(C) of the ESEA, including a description of (i) how the system is based on all indicators in the State's accountability system, (ii) for all students and for each subgroup of students.
 Note that each state must comply with the requirements in 1111(c)(5) of the ESEA with respect to accountability for charter schools.